Gabriel Arias Player Props: Guardians vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 13th in the league.

-- The Red Sox have a 4.65 team ERA that ranks 25th across all league pitching staffs.
+- The Red Sox have a 4.62 team ERA that ranks 24th among all league pitching staffs.

-- Red Sox pitchers combine to rank 23rd in baseball in home runs surrendered (77 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Paxton (1-1) gets the starting nod for the Red Sox in his fifth start of the season.
-He has a 4.26 ERA in 19 2/3 innings pitched, with 27 strikeouts.
+- Dermody starts for the first time this season for the Red Sox.

-- The left-hander last appeared on Wednesday against the Cincinnati Reds, when he went five innings, allowing one earned run while giving up four hits.
+- It's the season debut and his first appearance in more than a year for the 32-year-old left-hander.

 © 2023 Data Skrive.
 All rights reserved.